 Although cavities and surface reaching feathers can be removed through polishing, there is a method which does not lead to significant carat weight loss.
 Fracture filling is the process of inserting glass or liquid glass-like filler material into surface scratches and cracks.
 Since the filler possesses similar optical properties (refraction) as that of a diamond, the flaws get covered up nicely after the liquid filler is solidified.

 Yehuda Diamond Company is the current industry leader who also pioneered fracture filling.
-Their business model and goal of enabling consumers to purchase larger diamonds at affordable prices has seen tremendous success.
+Their business model and goal of enabling consumers to purchase larger diamonds at affordable prices has seen some success.
 Since then, many other companies had tried to emulate their success and started developing their own proprietary method for fracture filling.

 Fracture filling can greatly enhance the appearances of feathers and open cleavages – GIA